TheNew000/ADP-Employee-Challenge/readme.md

 Handlebars to display the messages the client receives from the server (i.e. "Employee Successfully Added!"  or "User not found/password incorrect", etc)

-Bcrypt and get rid of the awful password check

 passport for better security/stay logged in